The Bankrate promise

-This tactic is one of the most popular, says Dan Seidman, CEO of consulting and sales-training firm Got Influence? and author of “The Ultimate Guide to Sales Training.”
-You’re offered a choice of two things, such as: “Would you prefer that model in blue or red?”
+This tactic is one of the most popular, says Dan Seidman, managing director at Read Emotions and author of “The Ultimate Guide to Sales Training.”
+You’re offered a choice between two things, like whether you would prefer a model in blue or red.

-Good car salespeople never ask yes or no questions, because they don’t want to give consumers a chance to say “no.” The salesman’s secret: Both choices are available.
+Good car salespeople never ask yes or no questions because they don’t want to give you a chance to say no. The secret: Both choices are available.
 “In the car business, you sell what’s on the lot,” Seidman says.
 “A smart consumer might say, ‘I want to look at everything you have.’”

-If a salesperson tries to box you in with the alternate choice close, don’t take the bait.
+If a salesperson tries to box you in with the alternative close, don’t take the bait.
 “You’re relaxed, you’re leisurely, you’re not ready to make a decision,” Seidman says.

 7. The trip to the back office

-The finance manager is one of the most skilled people at the dealership, says Bartlett, advising you to pile on a bundle of extras that you don’t need.
+The finance manager is one of the most skilled people at the dealership, Bartlett says.
+They will recommend that you pile on a bundle of extras that you don’t need.
 Because you’re spending a lot of money on the car, you may be encouraged to buy interior stain protection, anti-theft devices, rustproofing and an extended warranty.

-“If you’ve been strategic throughout the car buying process, don’t blow it with this final stage,” says Bartlett.
+“If you’ve been strategic throughout the car buying process, don’t blow it with this final stage,” Bartlett says.
 You’ll want to be clear about what you want — presumably not tacked-on, profit-driving extras — and finalize that package.

 What affects a car salesperson’s tactics?

 The more a car salesperson convinces you to pay for a vehicle, the more profit they make.
-Their commission may be as high as 25 percent of the vehicle’s final sales price, says Ronald Burdge, a lemon law attorney.
+Their commission may be as high as 25 percent of the vehicle’s final sales price, Burdge says.

-In addition, car salespeople are paid bonuses by dealership management for selling cars that may have been sitting on the lot for an extended period.
-This bonus is on top of the typical commission they make for selling the vehicle in the first place.
+In addition, dealership management offers bonuses for selling cars that may have been sitting on the lot.
 There are still more bonuses from the car manufacturer for salespeople or the dealership when meeting a sales quota on a particular model year or vehicle model, says Burdge.

-The behavior of salespeople is also impacted by the time of month.
-“Dealerships operate on a monthly sales cycle, so at the end of the month the sales staff is particularly anxious to make more sales happen,” says Burdge.
-“At the beginning of the month it’s usually more about the profit made per sale — so how much profit is to be made on each vehicle sold.”
+“Dealerships operate on a monthly sales cycle, so at the end of the month the sales staff is particularly anxious to make more sales happen,” Burdge says.
+“At the beginning of the month, it’s usually more about the profit made per sale — so how much profit is to be made on each vehicle sold.”

 Before you embark on car shopping, it’s important to review what your wants and needs are, research the vehicles you’re interested in and nail down your budget.

-“The more you decide before you go shopping, the less likely it is that someone will talk you into something that won’t work for you or that you can’t afford,” says Burdge.
+“The more you decide before you go shopping, the less likely it is that someone will talk you into something that won’t work for you or that you can’t afford,” Burdge says.
 “Make your choices at home and stick to them once you leave for the car lot.”
-Determine how much you can afford in a car payment and still have enough money to cover your monthly living expenses and emergency expenses, staying conservative with your numbers.